 - Increase the space between you and your child.
 Try a bedside co-sleeper or bassinet.
 When this feels comfortable, try moving your child a bit further away from your bed, perhaps across the room if space allows.

 - Eliminate co-sleeping at naptime first.
 This will give your child a try at falling asleep alone for a shorter period of time.

 - Familiarize your child with their new sleeping space.
 Spend time in their new bed reading or listening to music or stories to acclimate to what it will feel like.

 - Establish a consistent bedtime routine.
 Perhaps you lay with your child for a few minutes in their new bed, reading, snuggling, or listening to a story.
 Gradually decrease the amount of time you spend with your child before they are sleeping.

 Q: My child keeps coming out of their room after bedtime.
 I’m not doing anything fun, but they seem to think they are missing something.
 How do I convince them to stay in bed?

 - Bedtime stories are great for this situation.
 They help define the sleep routine with a calming strategy.
-One reason kids keep getting up is that they don’t have a strategy to calm down their brain.
+One reason kids keep getting up is that they don’t have a strategy to calm down their brains.
 It’s a hard thing to do for small children who have taken in so many sights and sounds throughout the day.
 Moshi Stories give children something to focus on while also helping them calm down.

 Start your free trial of Moshi today and see why Moshi is the #1 sleep app!